 This is my favorite mod for the 5E3.
 It changes the amp from a one trick pony to a very versatile amp by giving you much more clean headroom at the flip of a switch so higher volume 'clean jazz' can be added to the 5E3's repertoire.
 Flip the switch back and you have your unaltered beloved 5E3 tone.
-Adding Negative Feedback (NFB) 'civilizes' the 5E3 amp by increasing headroom, flattening frequency response and increasing bandwidth.
+Adding Negative Feedback (NFB) 'civilizes' the 5E3 amp by decreasing gain, increasing headroom, flattening frequency response and increasing bandwidth.
 It also decreases audible noise and hiss.
 NFB will also make the 5E3 more pedal friendly.
 Signal boosting effects like gain boost, reverb and delay can push the 5E3 too hard and cause funky sounding frequency doubling phase inverter blocking distortion.
 NFB reduces this distortion.

 This relatively easy 3-way feedback switch mod allows three distinct flavors of amplifier: